 - Charity shops/Thrift stores – it is worth asking if they have some jeans they cannot be put out for sale, do they have a rag bin you can rummage through?

 The Origami bento bag, sometimes called the origami market bag, or a origami tote bag is so quick and easy to make.
 It’s a slouchy type bag, so it’s soft and drapey without any solid form.
-The bento bag itself is easy to make and quick to sew up.
-I suggest reading through the instructions …
+The lined bento bag itself is easy to make and quick to sew up.
+I suggest reading through the …

 I’m super excited to have a new toy – a Cricut (here in the UK they are far from cheap).
 Naturally I have just had to have a play with my old jeans stash to whip up a new pillow design.
 This week we are enjoying an Indian summer but I know autumn is literally …